basecamp/kamal/README.md

 7. Start a new container with the version of the app that matches the current git version hash.
 8. Prune unused images and stopped containers to ensure servers don't fill up.

 Voila!
-All the servers are now serving the app on port 80, and you're ready to put them behind a load balancer to serve live traffic.
+All the servers are now serving the app on port 80.
+If you're just running a single server, you're ready to go.
+If you're running multiple servers, you need to put a load balancer in front of them.

 ## Stage of development